possibilities/unkeyboard/readme.md

 # Unkeyboard

-Experiments generating hotswappable 3d printed keyboard
+Experiments generating hotswappable 3d printed keyboard that can be assembled without soldering.

 #### License